-Shrek is such a cartoon exaggeration that it seems like if he were based on a real person, it would be loosely, but it turns out that the artists who worked on Shrek had a real life model that looked exactly like their green ogre with a heart of gold.
+Shrek is such a cartoon exaggeration that it seems like if he were based on a real person, it would just be loosely based.
+But, it turns out that the artists who worked on Shrek had a real life model that looked exactly like their green ogre with a heart of gold!

 Russian-born French professional wrestler Maurice Tillet, also known as “The French Angel” is the real life Shrek.
 Tillet has such exaggerated features because in his twenties he developed acromegaly, a condition where the body has took much growth hormone, and the bones and tissue continue to get larger.